happykhan/microreact-cookbook/README.md

 * Examples should be self contained examples, with all the required raw data.
 * Try to show one, perhaps two, features in a single example
 * Keep it brief
-* Copy and use the template in `example-template` for consistency.
+* Copy and use the template in `recipe-template` for consistency.

-## Wishlist of recipies
+## Wishlist of recipe

-Please add ideas for recipies here.
+Please add ideas for recipe here.

 * Charting with Vega.
 * Standard metadata + tree vis.